 It is a very small measurement that can measure atmospheric pressure.

 The original method to measure atmospheric pressure used a U-shaped tube with mercury inside the tube.

 The pressure was applied to one side of the tube, which pushed the mercury up the other side, marked in inches.

 This gave the name Inches of mercury which is still a widely used measurement.

 Meters are also used for more precise measurements called micrometers and shortened to microns.

-How Many Microns is Good in an AC System?
+How Many Microns Is Good in an HVAC System?

-Most HVAC technicians will attempt to get a system down to 200-500 microns with 500 microns the ideal range.
+Most HVAC technicians will attempt to get a system below 1000 microns with 500 microns the ideal range.